ElisaLegnani/elisalegnani.github.io/index.md

 ### 3D print

-I co-founded the startup [Direct3D](https://www.direct3d.it/), which focuses on the development, manufacturing and sales of a pellet extruder for 3D printing.
+I co-founded [Direct3D](https://www.direct3d.it/), a startup dedicated to developing, manufacturing, and selling a pellet extruder for 3D printing.

-Thanks to my know-how in the field and my studies in physics, I published a paper about a method I developed for manufacturing realistic 3D cerebrovascular phantoms for applications in radiosurgery.
+Combining my expertise in this field with my background in physics, I authored a paper detailing a novel method I developed for manufacturing realistic 3D cerebrovascular phantoms to be used in radiosurgery applications.

-See the page [3D print](https://elisalegnani.github.io//3dprint) for more.
+For more information, visit the [3D print](https://elisalegnani.github.io//3dprint) page.

 <br>